Is coronavirus in children a deadly disease?

 SARS-CoV-2 infections spread through expelled respiratory droplets.
-This happens when a COVID-19 patient talks, coughs, or sneezes.
+This often occurs when a COVID-19 patient talks, coughs, or sneezes.
 This risk of coronavirus transmission and spread is the same for both adults and children.

 How can coronavirus in children be avoided?

-Parents must inform their children the truth about the global COVID-19 pandemic.
+Parents must inform their children of the truth about the global COVID-19 pandemic.
 Children must understand why they should follow rules and regulations set by public officials and health professionals.
-Children who tested positive for coronavirus likely have parents or family members who failed to follow these health recommendations

-In order to avoid getting SARS-CoV-2 infections, families will need to adapt a new lifestyle.
-Or, maybe they just need to reinforce existing good behaviors.
+In order to avoid getting SARS-CoV-2 infections, families will need to adopt a new lifestyle and reinforce existing good behaviors.
 These include the following:

-- Always wear a face mask, face covering, or face shield
+- Always wear a face mask or face shield

 - Wash your hands with soap and water for at least twenty seconds